Home Contact Us

 Under section 32(1) of the Act, we must maintain secrecy in respect of complaints and by section 23(2) conduct our investigations in private.

-However, under section 34 of the Act we do have the discretion to publish outcomes of our investigations.
-Unless there is a good reason not to, reports of our independent investigations are available to be read in the complaint outcomes section of this site.
+However, under section 34 of the Act we do have the discretion to publish reports about our work.
+Unless there is a good reason not to, we publish public reports on our independent investigations and thematic reviews.
+These public reports, as well as summaries of Police investigations that we oversee, are available on the Investigation Reports & Media section of this site.

 Our legislative functions as a National Preventive Mechanism under the Crimes of Torture Act 1989